Sri Lankan bishops urge political unity amid economic crisis

 The COVID-19 pandemic dealt a heavy blow to Sri Lanka’s economy, with the government estimating a loss of $14 billion in the last two years.

 Sri Lanka also has a severe foreign debt problem after borrowing heavily on projects that don't earn money.
-Its foreign debt repayment obligations are around $7 billion.
+Its foreign debt repayment obligations are around $7 billion for this year alone.

 According to the Central Bank, inflation rose to 17.5% in February from 16.8% a month earlier.
 The numbers are expected to rise even further in the coming months because the government has allowed the local currency to float freely, resulting in higher prices for fuel and other goods.